NREL/EnergyPlus/design/FY2022/NFP-Space Heat Balance.md

     * Internal gain output variables (by object, space, and zone)
     * Submeters by SpaceType (not by Space)

-The heat balance is currently at the zone level only.
-While some components are already calculated and summed across spaces, the zone heat balance, HVAC equipment simulation, and zone air temperature calculations are lumped for all spaces within the zone.
-This task will focus on refactoring the zone predictor/corrector functions to calculate air temperatures (with some limitations) and heat balance components by Space as well as by Zone.
+The air heat balance is currently at the zone level only.
+While some components are already calculated and summed across spaces, the zone air heat balance, HVAC equipment simulation, and zone air temperature calculations are lumped for all spaces within the zone.
+This task will focus on refactoring the zone predictor/corrector functions to calculate air temperatures and heat balance components by Space as well as by Zone.

 ## Approach ##

-The first step will be to ensure that all components of the heat balance are allocated by space.
+1. The first step will be to ensure that all components of the heat balance are allocated by space.
 This will require changing some objects to allow specification by space or zone, similar to what is already done for people, lights, etc.

-The next step will be to calculate the Space heat balance.
+2. The next step will be to calculate the Space air heat balance.
 This should be fairly straightforward, modifying existing calculation loops to sum components by Space instead of by Zone.

-The final step will be the most challenging, combining the Space results for the Zone.
-Some Zone results are simply a sum of the Space results.
-But the air temperatures raise some questions.
-During sizing, all Spaces in the Zone will be controlled to the same thermostat temperature, so combining Spaces into Zones will be straightforward, and all surfaces will see the same air temperature.
+3. Combining the Space results for the Zone will be more challenging.

+  * Some Zone results are simply a sum of the Space results.

+  * During sizing, all Spaces in the Zone will be controlled to the same thermostat temperature, so combining Spaces into Zones will be straightforward, and all surfaces will see the same air temperature.
-But during the HVAC simulation there are some development stages which build on each other:

-1. Lumping the Space air masses together for the Zone heat balance will force all Spaces in the Zone to the same air temperature.
-This will (should) produce the same Zone-level result, but it won't allow any difference in Space air temperatures.
+  * During the HVAC simulation, for this task, the Space air masses will be lumped together for the Zone heat balance.
+This will force all Spaces in the Zone to the same air temperature.

-2. The next level would be to somehow allocate the HVAC output by Space.
-This could be by floor area, by volume, by load, or by user-specified airflow fractions.
-The additional inputs required for this are beyond the scope of this task.
-But the goal will be to refactor the air heat balance to allow for Space air temperatures to be calculated independently in the future.
+  * Future work may add Space-level HVAC distribution and thermostat control options to allow calculation of independent Space air temperatures.

 Key aspects of the surface and air heat balances are listed below with italics indicating required changes.